What Is the Google Display Network?

 You can narrow your targeting further by using search terms (called keywords) to create your custom audiences.

-For example, if you’re running Google Display Network ads for your triathlon gear store, you can use keywords like “triathlon training,” “beginner triathletes,” or “triathlon events.”
+For example, if you’re running GDN ads for your triathlon gear store, you can use keywords like “triathlon training,” “beginner triathletes,” or “triathlon events.”

 Google will show your ads to people visiting sites that contain those keywords.